VWilliams86/JTC-Tip-Calculator/README.md

 ##JTC-Tip-Calculator

-Calculate your sales tax and tip when dinging with multiple people
+Calculate your sales tax and tip when eating with multiple people

 # Handy dandy tip calculator to split your bill evenly !